Lanxin-MRDVS/Application-Algorithms/3D-Visual-Obstacle-Avoidance-Deployment-Instructions.md

 and tell it that the camera system is still alive, and continue to operate and output data.
 If the camera system hasn’t receive any heartbeat package from the
 LxCameraViewer in a fixed time interval, it will assume the connection is lost, and stop outputing data.
-Suppose the robot’s main control computer suddenly crashes, the program fails, or the network cable is accidentally unplugged, pre- venting LxCameraViewer from sending heartbeat packets.
+Suppose the robot’s main control computer suddenly crashes, the program fails, or the network cable is accidentally unplugged, preventing LxCameraViewer from sending heartbeat packets.
 Once the camera stops receiving these heartbeats, it will assume that the ’brain’ has gone offline and proactively stop outputting obstacle avoidance data, thereby bringing the robot to a halt and preventing serious accidents.